aanassor1/Lecture-Schedule-Database-API/README.md

 Repositories was also used to give the ability to look for different objects using their id, name etc. and to give lists to the user.

 ### What I learnt
+* Java
-* How to use REST Api
+* REST Api
-* Database creation
+* Database Creation
-* Controllers
-* Object Manipulation
+* Controllers/Repositories for Object Manipulation
-* Repositories

 ### Installation